Medical Coding for Risk Adjustment

 A provider documented in the medical record details about their 65-year-old patient who recently enrolled in an MAO.
 She came in for her Welcome to Medicare office visit.
 Of special note, the medical assistant documented a depression screen result of 11 which indicated possible moderate depression.
 The patient had a diagnosis of depression in the problem list and had been on an antidepressant for about six months with no notable improvement.
 The physician addressed the questionnaire with the patient, asked some more pertinent questions, and listed moderate recurrent major depression in the final assessment.

-The coder entered the correct service code along with the diagnosis codes of Z00.01 Encounter for general adult medical examination with abnormal findings and F32.9 Major depressive disorder, single episode, unspecified.
+The coder entered the correct service code along with the diagnosis codes of Z00.01 Encounter for general adult medical examination with abnormal findings and F32.A Depression, unspecified.

 The claim was paid; however, during a routine audit as outlined in the office’s clinical documentation improvement plan, an auditor noticed that the coder did not accurately code the depression as diagnosed by the provider (F33.1 Major depressive disorder, recurrent, moderate).
 While this particular change in diagnosis coding would not affect the payer’s decision about medical necessity and payment, it does affect the risk score calculation of the patient.